TheInsomniac/CloudMarks/README.md

 ###TODO:
  - Add login authentication
+   - Added support for basic SERVER based HTTP Auth with a simple logout button that invalidates the logon username/pass (this is a hack but Passport.js confounds me)
  - Add support for multiple users
  - Anything else that I want/need or any pull requests that I can implement